 * * * *

-11.18.6 Submission of Emissions Cost Invoices
+11.18.6 Submission of Cost Invoices by RMR Owner

 Scheduling Coordinators for Generators eligible for Bid Cost Recovery that incur Emissions Costs during a CAISO Commitment Period may submit to the CAISO an invoice in the form specified on the CAISO Website (the Emissions Cost Invoice) for the recovery of such Emissions Costs.
 Emissions Cost Invoices shall not include any Emissions Costs specified in an RMR Contract for a unit.
 All Emissions Cost Invoices must include a copy of all final invoice statements from air quality districts demonstrating the Emissions Costs incurred by the applicable Generating Unit, and such other information as the CAISO may reasonably require to verify the Emissions Costs incurred during a CAISO Commitment Period.